Exhibit B: The Human Condition: Cover art

-Lyrical themes
+Music and lyrical themes

 The album displays a variety of lyrical themes, but is almost entirely focused on dark and depressing topics.
 Government is a recurring theme with "Downfall" describing the fall of major world governments through war and recession, and "March of the Sycophants" describing the hypocrisy of Christian conservatives.
 Some songs focus on tragic events such as the Nanking Massacre in "Nanking" and the killings carried out by Leonard Lake and Charles Ng in "The Ballad of Leonard and Charles".

+Although the album pick up where The Atrocity Exhibition...
+Exhibit A left off, it only does musically the albums do not share the same lyrical themes and it is not a concept.
+Guitarist Gary Holt stated "Exhibit "A" and "B" are tied together musically because "B" begins where "A" faded out and "B" ends where "A" came in."

 Reception

 Exhibit B: The Human Condition received positive reviews.
 Greg Prato from Allmusic said: "You can always count on Exodus to supply some good, old-fashioned, downright vicious thrash metal with each release.
 And the lads deliver once more on their 2010 offering, Exhibit B: The Human Condition (impressively, their fourth album over a six-year period -- 2004-2010), further describing it by saying - with the intensity not dipping one iota from beginning to end, and - Even with the tunes that momentarily take a breather ('Democide,' 'A Perpetual State of Indifference,' etc.), it's only a matter of time until Exodus rams down the gas pedal once again and returns to their chug-a-lug riffery.
 Exodus has always liked it fast and furious, and they certainly don't disappoint with Exhibit B: The Human Condition."

+Ultimate Guitar wrote "Exodus has managed to remedy the problems they encountered on the last album by diversifying the songs more.
+Each of the tracks has its strong points and moments that make it stand out.
+To all those people who complain about the length, I say good riddance (pun intended).
+In summary, Exodus is the embodiment of the reason that there is no school except the old school and Exhibit B is physical evidence of that fact."
+Metal.de added "Anyone who liked the recent records featuring Rob Dukes will also be thrilled by *Exhibit B: The Human Condition*.
+But take note: this one won't click on the very first listen; it takes a few spins for the full flavor to unfold."